zapabob/ROCm/docs/contribute/building.md

 Then open up `_build/html/index.html` in your favorite browser.

-## Build documentation using Visual Studio (VS) Code
+## Build documentation using Visual Studio Code

-One can put together a productive environment to author documentation and also test it locally using VS Code with only a handful of extensions.
+One can put together a productive environment to author documentation and also test it locally using Visual Studio (VS) Code with only a handful of extensions.
 Even though the extension landscape of VS Code is ever changing, here is one example setup that proved useful at the time of writing.
 In it, one can change/add content, build a new version of the docs using a single VS Code Task (or hotkey), see all errors/